Zoloft and PPHN: Understanding the Potential Causation

 What is the link between Zoloft and PPHN?

 Zoloft (sertraline) is an SSRI antidepressant.
-Studies suggest that use during pregnancy, especially after 20 weeks, may increase the risk of persistent pulmonary hypertension of the newborn (PPHN), a serious condition where a newborn's lungs do not relax properly after birth, causing breathing difficulties.
-The risk is thought to be due to serotonin's effects on fetal lung development.
+Some studies suggest that maternal use of SSRIs like Zoloft during late pregnancy may increase the risk of persistent pulmonary hypertension of the newborn (PPHN), a serious condition where a newborn's circulation does not adapt to breathing outside the womb.
+The absolute risk is low, but the potential link is based on serotonin's role in pulmonary vascular development.

 What should I do if I took Zoloft during pregnancy and my baby has PPHN?